expandingthespiderverse/expandingthespiderverse.github.io/_pages/about.md

 ## DEFINITION

-“Data advocacy is an integrative practice of analysis, design, and communication in which insights from a dataset are effectively conveyed to raise public awareness and drive social change.”
-(Laurie Gries, “A Rhetorical Data Studies Approach to Data Storytelling and Advocacy”)
+“Data advocacy is an integrative practice of analysis, design, and communication in which insights from a dataset are effectively conveyed to raise public awareness and drive social change.” <small>(Laurie Gries, “A Rhetorical Data Studies Approach to Data Storytelling and Advocacy”)</small>

 <br>